mingchen/docker-android-build-box/README.md

 # docker volume create --driver local --opt type=none --opt device=~/.dockercache/jenv/ --opt o=bind jenv-cache
 ```

-And finally when you start / run the container, be sure to include the *named volume* by adding the following to the command:
+And finally when you crete / run the container, be sure to include the *named volume* by adding the following to the command:
 ```sh
 -v jenv-cache:"/root/.jenv/"
 ```